-We’re at halftime at U.S. Bank Stadium, with the Minnesota Vikings trailing the Chicago Bears by a score of 14-3.
-Come join us for the third quarter of play!
+We’re at halftime in Minneapolis, and your Minnesota Vikings trail the Chicago Bears in the 2019 regular season finale by a score of 11-6.
+Come on in and join us for the third quarter, folks!